ricdikulous/imx-unity-game-lessons/lessons/04-retreive-player-data-and-logout/README.md

     emailText.text = "Could not connect to Passport";
 }
 ```
+- This is code is in the `Open` function so that it is invoked immediately.
 - Retrieve the globally available Passport instance and set it to our field.
 - The globally available instance should not be null at this point because this is invoked after the player has logged in.
 - If it is null, we show an error message.